UW-UPL/Documentation/README.md

   * Click on the "Mass Subscription".
   * Add users to the mailing list, one per line.
     * The options are "Subscribe", Send Welcome Message should be "Yes", Send Notifications of new subscriptions to the list owner should be "No".

+## Starting up servers
+Machines that need to be turned back on:

+1. Eris (home folders)

+  *Sometimes need to hit enter for GRUB or F1 to boot.
+Plug in Monitor and Keyboard to check as you boot up.

+2. Siren (DHCP, so the computers know of each other and can talk to each other)

+    *Once booted, run: "sudo /etc/init.d/isc-dhcp-server start"

+3. Spearow (web server for upl.cs.wisc.edu)

+    *Also sometimes need to hit F1 upon boot.
+After you are in, need to run the following command: "sudo /etc/init.d/apache2 start"

+4. Nethack (some game servers, and mumble server)